openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

     get_api_version
     get_artmode_status
     set_artmode_status "value" on or off
+    get_current_rotation "current_rotation_status" 1 is landscape, 2 is Portrait
     get_auto_rotation_status
     set_auto_rotation_status "type" is "slideshow" pr 'shuffelslideshow", "value" is off or duration in minutes "category_id" is a string representing the category get_device_info